hoangbv15/my-notes/software-dev/DDD.md

 ### The Domain Model

+Whenever I start designing for a new project using DDD, this is the first thing I'd sketch up.
+It is the most important thing in DDD.

 The concepts and business rules of the Domain is distilled into a **Domain Model**.
 It is almost similar to a relational database schema, but way more abstract, with business logic inside them.
 Imagine full-fledged abstractions of real life Domain objects with their behaviour (a.k.a. business logic) encoded within.

 DDD asks that we must always ensure consistency and protect the integrity of the Domain Model.
 That means ensuring that all the business logic are properly encoded.